Dosing System Market Size and Share

 Availability of Low-Cost Alternative Pump Technologies

-Regional suppliers are marketing centrifugal and gear pumps fitted with rudimentary stroke-control kits at discounts of up to 30% versus precision metering units.
-For basic chlorine or pH adjustment, many municipal plants in South Asia select these low-spec alternatives, squeezing margins for premium OEMs.
+Regional suppliers are marketing centrifugal and gear pumps equipped with rudimentary stroke-control kits at discounts of up to 30% compared to precision metering units.
+For basic chlorine or pH adjustment, many municipal plants in South Asia opt for these low-spec alternatives, thereby squeezing margins for premium OEMs.
 Established brands, therefore, emphasize life-cycle cost, tighter volumetric accuracy, and after-sales service to justify higher capital prices.

 Cyber-Security Risks in Connected Dosing Equipment